-The focus of this Wildlife Conservation program is to assist research teams in the greater Kruger area by monitoring endangered African animals, with a special focus on the Big Five or large predators.
-Students will be involved in a variety of research initiatives gathering information in the field and by assisting with computerized data-capturing which is shared with relevant researchers and authorities.
-Conservation activities on reserves may also include the removal of alien plant species, the creation of waterhole/wetlands, road clearing, litter collection, etc. This work is essential to the management of the reserve and to provide a safe environment for people and animals alike whilst supporting balanced ecosystems.
+This Wildlife Conservation program is designed to assist research teams in the greater Kruger area by monitoring endangered African animals (with a particular focus on the Big Five or large predators).
+Students will be involved in a variety of research initiatives as they gather information in the field and assist with computerized data-capturing which is shared with relevant researchers and authorities.
+Conservation activities on reserves could also include the removal of alien plant species, the creation of waterholes/wetlands, road clearing, litter collection, etc. This work is essential to managing the reserve and providing a safe environment for people and animals while supporting balanced ecosystems.

 Why the Kruger National Park?

 The Greater Kruger National Park Area is home to an astonishing array of fauna and flora.
 There are several species (approximately 507 birds, 336 trees, 147 mammals, 114 reptiles, 49 fish, and 34 amphibians) within the borders of this world-renowned attraction.
 It is the perfect backdrop to a transformative learning journey for students interested in conserving our natural heritage.
 This program gives students real-world exposure to a variety of conservation initiatives while helping them to gain a greater understanding of the social, economic, and political complexities that affect conservation efforts.

 By the end of this program, students should be able to

 - Engage in research activities designed to conserve the environment